 So far the Action is told to delete all files in the

 C:\Documents\ folder.
 However, only the files older than 30 days should be deleted.
-In order to configure Automation Workshop to automatically remove files older than 30 days (and not all the files), go to Filter tab and enable the option Do not delete files that are modified in last 30 days.
+In order to configure Automation Workshop to automatically remove files older than 30 days (and not all the files), go to Exclude tab and enable the option Do not delete files that are modified in last 30 days.

-Congratulations!
 The configuration of relevant Trigger and Action has been completed.
 Just finish the remaining Task Wizard procedures, such as providing Run As settings and configuring email reports.
 Give the Task a recognizable name (e.g.

 remove 30 day old files) and brief description.
-Click Next, then Finish and notice the new Task in Automation Workshop manager.
+Click Next, then Finish and notice the new Task in Automation Workshop Manager.

 As configured, the Task will be executed by the Task Scheduler trigger once a day at 6 PM and perform the Delete File action that, in turn, will delete files in the